Pitcher4/Messaging_Service/README.md

 # Messaging_Service
 ## Overview
 Currently, this program works as a fully functioning messaging system.
-It can send and receive messages locally using a WiFi router.
+It can send and receive symetric and assymetrically messages locally using a WiFi router, using RSA and AES.
+The messages are sent quickly whilst maintaining security.

+### Security Implications
+The platform uses RSA and AES encryption; it works by using a public and private key to encrypt and decrypt data.
+In addition, avoiding use of the internet allows messages to be sent without risk of "man in the middle" style interception attacks, which can be hard to trace back to attacker.

 ## Updates
 - Executable file